Going for gold? Where Africa might win world medals

 However, his main rival, Portugal's Pedro Pichardo, is still around and the reigning Olympic and world champion is in good form, having set a national record when winning the European Indoor Championships in March.

-Also hoping to jump into history is Zango's compatriot Marthe Koala who, with 6.94 metres, has the tenth-longest leap in the world this season in the long jump - a mark that makes it unlikely she will win gold, but perhaps proves that the country is focusing on the jumping events as it eyes athletics success.
+Also hoping to jump into history is Zango's compatriot Marthe Koala, whose 6.94m leap is the 10th-longest long jump in the world this season.

+It is a mark that makes it unlikely she will win gold, but perhaps proves that the country is focusing on the jumping events as it eyes athletics success.

 Nigeria won its first ever World Championship gold in Oregon thanks to Tobi Amusan, with the 100m hurdler breaking the world record in her semi-final en route to glory.

 But the 26-year-old, who is also Commonwealth Champion, is unlikely to be in Budapest after she was charged by the Athletics Integrity Unit for missing three anti-doping tests - a charge she denies.

 Amusan is hoping for last-minute clearance, but this appears to be a race against time she is unlikely to win.

 In her probable absence, compatriot Ese Brume could step up, with the long jumper having added silver in Oregon to her bronzes from the Tokyo Olympics and the Doha World Championships in 2019.

-With her German rival Malaika Mihambo, who has a Tanzanian father, ruled out with a thigh injury, Brume has a chance to grab top spot by continuing her incremental improvement.
+With her German rival Malaika Mihambo, who has a Tanzanian father, ruled out with a thigh injury, Brume has a chance to grab top spot by continuing her steady improvement.

 If she can jump into history by claiming a world title that no African has ever won, she will emulate fellow long jumper Chioma Ajunwa, the winner of Nigeria's first ever Olympic gold medal in 1996.